 by Jim Hinckley

-For many automotive pioneers a dubious form of immortality was the reward for a lifetime spent developing world changing ideas into realities.
-As with Jello or Kleenex, it is as a brand name that they are remembered while their first names, as well as some of their most astounding accomplishments, are less than an historical footnote.
+For many automotive pioneers, a dubious form of immortality was the reward for a lifetime spent developing world-changing ideas into realities.
+As with Jello or Kleenex, it is as a brand name that they are remembered, while their first names and some of their most astounding accomplishments are less than a historical footnote.

-As a case in point consider David Buick, the man who gave the world the cast iron bathtub with white porcelain finish, and who, in conjunction with Walter Marr and Eugene Richard, engineered a revolutionary gasoline engine with a valve in head design for marine or farm application.
-This highly advanced engine would serve as a foundational component for the establishment of the Buick Motor Company in 1903.
+As a case in point, consider David Buick, the man who gave the world the cast iron bathtub with a white porcelain finish.
+In conjunction with Walter Marr and Eugene Richard, engineered a revolutionary gasoline engine with a valve in head design for marine or farm application.
+This highly advanced engine would serve as a foundational component for establishing the Buick Motor Company in 1903.

 Durant and Buick were not the only men to flirt with fame and fortune during the heady days when the American auto industry was a whirligig with an atmosphere that hovered between that of a gold rush and a carnival.
 Nor were they the only pioneers to become forgotten immortals.

-Swiss born Louis Joseph Chevrolet arrived in New York as an agent for the French automobile company, De Dion-Bouton.
-However, it was his skills as a mechanic for Fiat, and as a driver for the racing team that included brothers Arthur and Gaston, that Louis Chevrolet developed a reputation that garnered headlines.
+Swiss-born Louis Joseph Chevrolet arrived in New York as an agent for the French automobile company De Dion-Bouton.
+However, his skills as a mechanic for Fiat and as a driver for the racing team that included brothers Arthur and Gaston that Louis Chevrolet developed a reputation that garnered headlines.

 Those who gained the hollow immortality of having their names transformed into a brand were the fortunate few.
 For men such as Henry Leland, obscurity was their only reward.

-Henry Leland, a pioneer in precision engineering, had apprenticed under Samuel Colt and launched his financial empire with the invention of an improved clipper designed for barbers.
-As the owner of a precision machine shop in Detroit, one of his first automotive endeavors was the design of a new engine for Ransom Olds of the Olds Motor Vehicle Company.
+Henry Leland, a pioneer in precision engineering, had apprenticed under Samuel Colt and launched his financial empire to invent an improved clipper designed for barbers.
+As the owner of a precision machine shop in Detroit, one of his first automotive endeavors was designing a new engine for Ransom Olds of the Olds Motor Vehicle Company.

 The Henry Ford Company represented Henry’s second attempt at automobile manufacturing.
-However, as with the first endeavor, backers were seeing little return for their investment and as a result had retained Leland to evaluate the feasibility of pouring more money into the enterprise.
+However, as with the first endeavor, backers saw little return for their investment and, as a result, had retained Leland to evaluate the feasibility of pouring more money into the enterprise.

-Leland would shepherd Cadillac through its formative years, and assist with its absorption into the General Motors combine, but in 1917, a dispute with William Durant led to his departure and the establishment of a company to manufacture Liberty aircraft engines.
-As an historic side note Leland named this company for the first president for whom he had voted in 1864, Abraham Lincoln.
+Leland would shepherd Cadillac through its formative years and assist with its absorption into the General Motors combine.
+Still, in 1917, a dispute with William Durant led to his departure and the establishment of a company to manufacture Liberty aircraft engines.
+As a historical side note, Leland named this company for the first president for whom he had voted in 1864, Abraham Lincoln.

-Attesting to Leland’s reputation for quality workmanship, attention to detail, and honesty is the fact that $6.5 million dollars of common stock in the new company was subscribed within three hours of it being placed on sale.
-As it turned out Leland’s association with the company was relatively short.
+Attesting to Leland’s reputation for quality workmanship, attention to detail, and honesty is the fact that $6.5 million of common stock in the new company were subscribed within three hours of it being placed on sale.
+As it turned out, Leland’s association with the company was relatively short.

-With the passing of time, Leland joined the pantheon of forgotten automotive pioneers.
+Over time, Leland joined the pantheon of forgotten automotive pioneers.
 He was, however, in good company as this is the final resting place for many of the giants from the infancy of the American auto industry, men like Ralph Teetor, Childe Harold Wills, H.J.
-Hipple, and Howard E. Coffin to name but a few.
+Hipple, and Howard E. Coffin, to name but a few.